The Learning Planet Academy

 MOODs are immersive, certifying learning paths created by the Institute.
 18-35 year-olds explore their raison d'être by tackling global challenges through concrete projects.

 The Learning Planet Institute breaks down the barriers to daring.
-There's an audacity, a latent madness in us, and it comes out!
+There's an audacity, a latent madness in us, and it's coming out!
 It's a big RESET of the machine.
 They're trying to de-format us so that we can build ourselves in our own way.
-The Institute opens up the field of possibilities, and I've made the most of it.

 Flora Vincent